-Conquering Kozzy (Mount Kosciuszko)
+Conquering Kozzy (Mount Kosciuszko) in the Off-Season

-The mission: To climb Australia’s highest mountain, Mt Kosciuszko (pronounced kahz-ee-ahz-koh) at 2,228 meters above sea level.
+The mission: To climb Australia’s highest mountain, Mount Kosciuszko (pronounced kahz-ee-ahz-koh) at 2,228 meters above sea level.
 The highest peak on the continent.
 A feat for anybody aiming to climb the highest peaks on each continent.
 A real notch for the climbing belt, if you ask me.

 (Sshhh….don’t tell anybody that there’s a chairlift that takes you most of the way up, and that our climbing company for the day includes an eighty year old German couple).